rwydaegh/goliat/README.md

 - **Cloud**: oSPARC for large-scale batch processing

 ### 🖥️ Real-time Monitoring
 Interactive GUI with progress bars, ETA estimation, and live logs.
-Optional web dashboard for monitoring distributed studies across multiple workers.
-Optional headless mode for automation.
+Optional web dashboard for monitoring distributed studies.

+### 🤖 AI Assistant
+Integrated RAG-based assistant.
+Ask questions like *"running a simulation"*, *"adding a new phantom"*, or *"how are logs handled"* to get instant, context-aware answers.

 </td>
 </tr>